Alex-Pennington/graybeard-odoo-suite/README.md

 ---

-## 🚀 What is Graybeard Odoo Suite?
+## 🚀 What is Greybeard Odoo Suite?

 A comprehensive collection of **production-ready Odoo modules and Flask applications** designed for businesses that need sophisticated delivery, scheduling, and customer communication workflows.